 Frequent flyer perks

-- Generous earning structure and sign-up bonus: Unlike some airline credit cards that offer 2 miles per $1 spent only on airline purchases, this card offers double miles at restaurants, gas stations, and office supply stores, as well as when you charge eligible local transit and commuting costs.
-As a new cardholder, you can also score a sign-up bonus worth more than $2,000 if you meet the spending requirement in the first three months.
+- Generous earning structure: Unlike some airline credit cards that offer 2 miles per $1 spent only on airline purchases, this card offers double miles at restaurants, gas stations, and office supply stores, as well as when you charge eligible local transit and commuting costs.

 - Frequent flyer perks: This card gives you and a companion on your itinerary a free checked bag on United-operated flights.
 You also get to board the airplane before general boarding takes place.

-- Valuable miles: United’s miles are worth an average 2.16 cents when redeemed for flights, more than those of any other major U.S. airline researched by The Balance.
+- Valuable miles: United’s miles are worth an average 2.28 cents when redeemed for flights, more than all but one major U.S. airline (American Airlines) we researched.

 Earning Points & Rewards

 You’ll earn 2 miles per $1 spent with the airline, at restaurants, gas stations, and office supply stores, as well as on local transit and commuting costs.
 You’ll get 1 mile per $1 spent on everything else you buy.